memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 Finally, we're getting somewhere!
 We now know what the `current-speed` property is all about: We know its type, its physical unit, and its _meaning_.
 But this is just some table in the [DTSpec](https://www.devicetree.org/specifications/), how is this information represented in Zephyr?

-_Bindings_ live outside the devicetree.
+_Bindings_ live outside the Devicetree.
 The [DTSpec](https://www.devicetree.org/specifications/) doesn't specify any file format or syntax that is used for bindings.
 Zephyr, like [Linux](https://docs.kernel.org/devicetree/bindings/writing-schema.html), uses `.yaml` files for its bindings.
 I'm assuming you're familiar with `YAML` - in case you're not, have a quick look at its [online documentation](https://yaml.org/).

 ### Bindings in Zephyr